| Cologne

 redecoration program that replaced colored windows with

 white glass.
+The five

 windows of the original south aisle of the nave were also